ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Data Transfer Using Messages

-The Sockets API has a message interface for datagram protocols like UDP, but provides an unstructured stream abstraction for TCP.
+The sockets API has a message interface for datagram protocols like UDP, but provides an unstructured stream abstraction for TCP.
 While TCP has the ability to send and receive data as a byte-stream, most applications need to interpret structure within this byte-stream.
 For example, HTTP/1.1 uses character delimiters to segment messages over a byte-stream {{?RFC7230}}; TLS record headers carry a version, content type, and length {{?RFC8446}}; and HTTP/2 uses frames to segment its headers and bodies {{?RFC7540}}.

 The Transport Services API represents data as messages, so that it more closely matches the way applications use the network.
 Providing a message-based abstraction provides many benefits, such as: